Inelastic Boltzmann equation under shear heating: Fourier solution

 \begin{proof} The weak convergence \eqref{convergence} follows from the combination of Theorem \ref{thm:convergenceToBobStatSol}, the properties of the Fourier transform that relates the group of translations with the multiplication by a phase, the scaling properties of the Fourier transform and the uniform convergence of characteristic functions in compact sets.
 See also \cite{BobylevEtAl20SSA,Feller09IPT2}. \end{proof}

 Combining Theorem \ref{DFss} and Theorem \ref{thm:convToDFss}, we obtain the result in Theorem \ref{thm:mainResult-convToProfile}.

 {\bf Acknowledgment:}\, JAC was supported by the Advanced Grant Nonlocal-CPD (Nonlocal PDEs for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronization) of the European Research Council Executive Agency (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 883363).
 JAC was also partially supported by the EPSRC grant number EP/V051121/1.
-RJD was partially supported by the General Research Fund (Project No.~14303321) from RGC of Hong Kong and also partially supported by the grant from the National Natural Science Foundation of China (Project No.~12425109).
+RJD was partially supported by the General Research Fund (Project No.~14303321) from RGC of Hong Kongcand also partially supported by the grant from the National Natural Science Foundation of China (Project No.~12425109).
+The authors would thank the anonymous referees for valuable and helpful comments on the manuscript.

 {\bf Conflict of Interest:} The authors declare that they have no conflict of interest.